6 Signs You’re Addicted To Working Out

-Well, sorry to be the one to tell you this, but you have allowed obsession to supersede your better judgement.
+Well, we’re sorry to be the ones to tell you this, but you have allowed obsession to supersede your better judgement.

 A Final Word

-Before I go on, I want to get something straight…
+Before we go on, we want to get something straight…

 Just because you love working out doesn’t make you exercise obsessed.